How to Install Windows XP as a Virtual Machine in VirtualBox

 One way to run Windows XP on your computer is by configuring it as a virtual machine.
 Desktop virtualization is very common these days and you can use software such as Hyper-V, VMware Workstation, VMware Player and Oracle VirtualBox to create virtual machines running a variety of operating systems.
 In this article, we will be showing you how to install Windows XP as a virtual machine in VirtualBox.

-In order to install Windows XP as a virtual machine in VirtualBox, you will need to install the VirtualBox software on your computer.
-VirtualBox is free to use and will run on Windows, Linux and macOS.
-You can download it from their website here.
-You will also need to download the Windows XP ISO image file from here.
+In order to install Windows XP as a virtual machine in VirtualBox, you will need to install the VirtualBox software on your computer first.
+VirtualBox is completely free to use and will run on Windows, Linux and macOS directly.
+You can download the latest build from their website right here.
+You will also need to download a clean Windows XP ISO image file from a reputable archive site to act as your installation media.

-Once you have VirtualBox installed, open the VirtualBox Manager and click on the New button.
-Here you will need to name your VM whatever you like and choose the path for the virtual machine files if you do not want to use the default folder.
-In the section that says ISO Image, browse to the location of the Windows XP ISO file that you downloaded.
-VirtualBox should detect that the OS is Windows XP and add that to the Version box.
-You should then check the box that says Skip Unattended Installation.
+Once you have VirtualBox installed, open the main VirtualBox Manager program.
+Click on the blue New button located at the top of the window.
+Here you will need to name your VM whatever you like and choose the local storage path for the virtual machine files.
+This is important if you do not want to use the default C drive folder.
+In the section that says ISO Image, click the dropdown and browse to the exact location of the Windows XP ISO file that you downloaded earlier.
+VirtualBox should automatically detect that the OS is Windows XP and add that to the Version box.
+You should then check the specific box that says Skip Unattended Installation to retain manual control over the setup wizard.

 How to Install Windows XP as a Virtual Machine in VirtualBox

-Next, you can assign how much memory and how many processors you want to allocate to your Windows XP virtual machine.
-You should be fine with 4GB or so and should not allocate too much in case your host computer does not have that much RAM installed.
-One processor should be fine as well.
+Next, you can assign exactly how much memory and how many processors you want to allocate to your Windows XP virtual machine.
+You should be perfectly fine dedicating 4GB of RAM to this older operating system.
+Do not allocate too much physical memory in case your host computer does not have that much RAM installed to share.
+One single processor core should be more than enough power to run the desktop environment smoothly.

 VirtualBox configure RAM and CPU

-For the hard disk, you can change it from the default 10GB to whatever size you like assuming you have the disk space on your host for this virtual hard drive.
-For the hard drive type and variant, you can use the default VDI (VirtualBox Disk Image).
-If you check the box for Pre-allocate Full Size, then VirtualBox will use the entire size of the virtual disk on your host hard drive rather than expand its size as needed within the guest OS.
+For the hard disk, you can change the capacity from the default 10GB to whatever size you like.
+This assumes you have the available free disk space on your host for this specific virtual hard drive.
+For the hard drive type and variant, you must use the default VDI (VirtualBox Disk Image) format.
+If you check the box for Pre-allocate Full Size, then VirtualBox will carve out the entire block of storage on your host hard drive immediately.
+Leaving it unchecked tells the software to expand its size gradually as needed within the guest OS.

 VirtualBox create virtual hard disk

-Now that you have your Windows XP virtual machine configured, you can select it and then click on the Start button to start the VM and begin the Windows XP installation process.
+Now that you have your Windows XP virtual machine fully configured, you can select it from the left sidebar list.
+Click on the green Start arrow button at the top of the interface.
+This action powers on the VM and boots directly from your attached ISO file.
+The classic blue Windows XP installation process begins immediately on your screen.

-When you get to the section where it asks for a license key, you can use the one below.
+The setup wizard copies files and eventually reboots into the graphical installer phase.
+When you get to the section where it asks for a license key, you must enter a valid 25 character string.
+You can use the generic volume license key provided below.

 MRX3F-47B9T-2487J-KWKMF-RPWBY

-Once you have Windows XP installed, you can then go to the Devices menu from the VM console and choose Insert Guest Additions CD Image to install the VirtualBox Guest Additions.
-This extra software is a suite of software and drivers installed inside a virtual machine to enhance its functionality with things such as mouse pointer integration between the host and VM, improved graphics performance, shared folders, time synchronization, drag and drop functionality and more.
+Once you have Windows XP fully installed and booted to the desktop, you must install the driver package.
+Go to the Devices menu located at the top of the VM console window.
+Choose Insert Guest Additions CD Image to mount the necessary files.
+This extra software is a mandatory suite of specialized drivers installed inside a virtual machine to enhance its core functionality.
+It fixes the screen resolution constraints and enables seamless mouse pointer integration between the host and VM.
+You also get improved graphics performance, shared folders, time synchronization, and drag and drop functionality.

 Related Posts